ddfabbro/ddfabbro.github.io/_posts/2017-12-29-faces_data_analysis.md

 So far we looked each component independently, but we can compose them as well.

-In fact, if we use all components using exactly the same values $w$ for each face, we reconstruct the original face entirely.
+In fact, if we use all components using exactly the same values _w_ for each face, we reconstruct the original face entirely.

-Firstly, we find these values $w$.
+Firstly, we find these values _w_.
 We can easily do so by transforming the 75000 pixel intesities into the new 400 variables.

 ```python